NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 Can you see the IBP amplifier and thermistor respiration hardware are internal components of the Life Scope BSM-2301 monitor?

-You should know by now the IBP amplifier hardware inside the monitor is the reason the VISMO PVM-2703 bedside monitor can do one channel of IBP monitoring.
+You should know by now the IBP amplifier hardware inside the monitor is the reason the VISMO PVM-2703 bedside monitor can do one channel of IBP monitoring, and that the IBP amplifier hardware is not embedded in the plug of the IBP Smart Cable.

 Life Scope BSM-2300K series bedside monitors case study

-Preceding VISMO PVM-2703 bedside monitor was the Life Scope BSM-2300K series monitors, let's see how the sole yellow MULTI socket was actually being used in this series.
+Preceding VISMO PVM-2703 bedside monitor was the Life Scope BSM-2300K series monitors, let's see how this sole yellow MULTI socket was actually being used in this series.

 The portable 8.4-inch Life Scope i (BSM-2301K)

-To insist the use of Smart Cables, the Life Scope BSM-2301K monitor has a yellow MULTI-parameter socket flexible enough for three types of measurements, namely:
+To insist the use of Smart Cables, the Life Scope BSM-2301K monitor has a yellow MULTI socket flexible enough for three types of measurements, namely:

 a.
 Invasive Blood Pressure